ALM, Harvard University

-Rachael’s interest in American government and all things political began at an early age, when she started canvassing and stuffing envelopes for various campaigns.
-She took the first AP American Government exam in 1988 and has taught AP American Government since 1996.
-She has been an AP reader since 2005, and is a College Board Consultant.
-Rachael is the Co-Chair of the Athletic Committee, the Chair or the Afternoon Program Exemption Group, and the Chair of the Academic Technology Committee.
+Rachael’s interest in American government and all things political began at an early age when she started canvassing and stuffing envelopes for various campaigns.
+She majored in U.S. government at Georgetown University and received her master’s from Harvard University.
+Rachael teaches U.S. government and politics, the politics of race, gender and sexuality, and U.S. women’s history.
+She has been an AP reader since 2005, currently is an AP table leader, and is a College Board consultant.

-Prior to coming to Taft, Rachael taught and coached field hockey and lacrosse for six years at Blair Academy in New Jersey.
-She is married to Greg Hawes ’85 and lives on campus with their two sons, Peyton and Lachlan ’23.
+She is married to Greg Hawes ’85 and lives on campus with their two sons, Peyton ’21, and Lachlan ’23.